lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 After receiving an All-0 or All-1 fragment, the receiver sends an SCHC ACK with an encoded Bitmap reporting whether any SCHC fragments have been lost or not.
 When the sender receives an SCHC ACK, it checks the W bit carried by the SCHC ACK.
 Any SCHC ACK carrying an unexpected W bit value is discarded.
 If the W bit value of the received SCHC ACK is correct, the sender analyzes the rest of the SCHC ACK message, such as the encoded Bitmap and the MIC.
-If all the SCHC fragments sent for this window have been well received, and if at least one more SCHC fragment needs to be sent, the sender advances its sending window to the next window value and sends the next SCHC fragments.
-If no more SCHC fragments have to be sent, then the SCHC fragmented packet transmission is finished.
+If all the SCHC Fragments sent for this window have been well received, and if at least one more SCHC Fragment needs to be sent, the sender advances its sending window to the next window value and sends the next SCHC Fragments.
+If no more SCHC Fragments have to be sent, then the SCHC fragmented packet transmission is finished.

-However, if one or more SCHC fragments have not been received as per the SCHC ACK (i.e. the corresponding bits are not set in the encoded Bitmap) then the sender resends the missing SCHC fragments.
-When all missing SCHC fragments have been retransmitted, the sender starts the Retransmission Timer, even if an All-0 or an All-1 has not been sent as part of this retransmission and waits for an SCHC ACK.
-Upon receipt of the SCHC ACK, if one or more SCHC fragments have not yet been received, the counter Attempts is increased and the sender resends the missing SCHC fragments again.
-When Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC fragmented packet transmission by sending an Abort message and releases any resources for transmission of the packet.
-The sender also aborts an on-going SCHC fragmented packet transmission when a failed MIC check is reported by the receiver or when a SCHC fragment that has not been sent is reported in the encoded Bitmap.
+However, if one or more SCHC Fragments have not been received as per the SCHC ACK (i.e. the corresponding bits are not set in the encoded Bitmap) then the sender resends the missing SCHC Fragments.
+When all missing SCHC Fragments have been retransmitted, the sender starts the Retransmission Timer, even if an All-0 or an All-1 has not been sent as part of this retransmission and waits for an SCHC ACK.
+Upon receipt of the SCHC ACK, if one or more SCHC Fragments have not yet been received, the counter Attempts is increased and the sender resends the missing SCHC Fragments again.
+When Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC Fragmented packet transmission by sending an Abort message and releases any resources for transmission of the packet.
+The sender also aborts an on-going SCHC Fragmented packet transmission when a failed MIC check is reported by the receiver or when a SCHC Fragment that has not been sent is reported in the encoded Bitmap.

 On the other hand, at the beginning, the receiver side expects to receive window 0.
-Any SCHC fragment received but not belonging to the current window is discarded.
-All SCHC fragments belonging to the correct window are accepted, and the actual SCHC fragment number managed by the receiver is computed based on the FCN value.
-The receiver prepares the encoded Bitmap to report the correctly received and the missing SCHC fragments for the current window.
-After each SCHC fragment is received the receiver initializes the Inactivity timer, if the Inactivity Timer expires the transmission is aborted.
+Any SCHC Fragment received but not belonging to the current window is discarded.
+All SCHC Fragments belonging to the correct window are accepted, and the actual SCHC Fragment number managed by the receiver is computed based on the FCN value.
+The receiver prepares the encoded Bitmap to report the correctly received and the missing SCHC Fragments for the current window.
+After each SCHC Fragment is received the receiver initializes the Inactivity timer, if the Inactivity Timer expires the transmission is aborted.

-When an All-0 fragment is received, it indicates that all the SCHC fragments have been sent in the current window.
-Since the sender is not obliged to always send a full window, some SCHC fragment number not set in the receiver memory SHOULD not correspond to losses.
+When an All-0 fragment is received, it indicates that all the SCHC Fragments have been sent in the current window.
+Since the sender is not obliged to always send a full window, some SCHC Fragment number not set in the receiver memory SHOULD not correspond to losses.
 The receiver sends the corresponding SCHC ACK, the Inactivity Timer is set and the transmission of the next window by the sender can start.

-If an All-0 fragment has been received and all SCHC fragments of the current window have also been received, the receiver then expects a new Window and waits for the next SCHC fragment.
-Upon receipt of a SCHC fragment, if the window value has not changed, the received SCHC fragments are part of a retransmission.
-A receiver that has already received a SCHC fragment SHOULD discard it, otherwise, it updates the encoded Bitmap.
+If an All-0 fragment has been received and all SCHC Fragments of the current window have also been received, the receiver then expects a new Window and waits for the next SCHC Fragment.
+Upon receipt of a SCHC Fragment, if the window value has not changed, the received SCHC Fragments are part of a retransmission.
+A receiver that has already received a SCHC Fragment SHOULD discard it, otherwise, it updates the encoded Bitmap.
 If all the bits of the encoded Bitmap are set to one, the receiver MUST send an SCHC ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.

-On the other hand, if the window value of the next received SCHC fragment is set to the next expected window value, this means that the sender has received a correct encoded Bitmap reporting that all SCHC fragments have been received.
+On the other hand, if the window value of the next received SCHC Fragment is set to the next expected window value, this means that the sender has received a correct encoded Bitmap reporting that all SCHC Fragments have been received.
 The receiver then updates the value of the next expected window.

-When an All-1 fragment is received, it indicates that the last SCHC fragment of the packet has been sent.
-Since the last window is not always full, the MIC will be used to detect if all SCHC fragments of the packet have been received.
+When an All-1 fragment is received, it indicates that the last SCHC Fragment of the packet has been sent.
+Since the last window is not always full, the MIC will be used to detect if all SCHC Fragments of the packet have been received.
 A correct MIC indicates the end of the transmission but the receiver MUST stay alive for an Inactivity Timer period to answer to any empty All-1 fragments the sender MAY send if SCHC ACKs sent by the receiver are lost.
-If the MIC is incorrect, some SCHC fragments have been lost.
-The receiver sends the SCHC ACK regardless of successful SCHC fragmented packet reception or not, the Inactitivity Timer is set.
-In case of an incorrect MIC, the receiver waits for SCHC fragments belonging to the same window.
-After MAX_ACK_REQUESTS, the receiver will abort the on-going SCHC fragmented packet transmission by transmitting a the Receiver-Abort format.
+If the MIC is incorrect, some SCHC Fragments have been lost.
+The receiver sends the SCHC ACK regardless of successful SCHC Fragmented packet reception or not, the Inactitivity Timer is set.
+In case of an incorrect MIC, the receiver waits for SCHC Fragments belonging to the same window.
+After MAX_ACK_REQUESTS, the receiver will abort the on-going SCHC Fragmented packet transmission by transmitting a the Receiver-Abort format.
 The receiver also aborts upon Inactivity Timer expiration.

 ### ACK-on-Error {#ACK-on-Error-subsection}
 The senders behavior for ACK-on-Error and ACK-Always are similar.
-The main difference is that in ACK-on-Error the SCHC ACK with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC fragment of the current window has been lost.
+The main difference is that in ACK-on-Error the SCHC ACK with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC Fragment of the current window has been lost.
 Excepts for the last window where an SCHC ACK MUST be sent to finish the transmission.

 In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
 This timer is set after sending an All-0 or an All-1 fragment.
-When the All-1 fragment has been sent, then the on-going SCHC fragmentation process is finished and the sender waits for the last SCHC ACK.
-If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC fragmented packet transmission.
-When it expires the sender continue sending SCHC fragments of the next window.
+When the All-1 fragment has been sent, then the on-going SCHC Fragmentation process is finished and the sender waits for the last SCHC ACK.
+If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC Fragmented packet transmission.
+When it expires the sender continue sending SCHC Fragments of the next window.

 If the sender receives an SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
-When at least one SCHC fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC fragments again.
-When Attempts reaches MAX_ACK_REQUESTS, the sender sends an Abort message and releases all resources for the on-going SCHC fragmented packet transmission.
-When the retransmission of the missing SCHC fragments is finished, the sender starts listening for an SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
+When at least one SCHC Fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC Fragments again.
+When Attempts reaches MAX_ACK_REQUESTS, the sender sends an Abort message and releases all resources for the on-going SCHC Fragmented packet transmission.
+When the retransmission of the missing SCHC Fragments is finished, the sender starts listening for an SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
 After sending an All-1 fragment, the sender listens for an SCHC ACK, initializes Attempts, and starts the Retransmission Timer.
 If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the SCHC ACK for the last window.
-If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC fragmented packet transmission by transmitting the Sender-Abort fragment.
+If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC Fragmented packet transmission by transmitting the Sender-Abort fragment.

 Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
-First, an SCHC ACK is not sent unless there is a lost SCHC fragment or an unexpected behavior.
-With the exception of the last window, where an SCHC ACK is always sent regardless of SCHC fragment losses or not.
+First, an SCHC ACK is not sent unless there is a lost SCHC Fragment or an unexpected behavior.
+With the exception of the last window, where an SCHC ACK is always sent regardless of SCHC Fragment losses or not.
-The receiver starts by expecting SCHC fragments from window 0 and maintains the information regarding which SCHC fragments it receives.
-After receiving an SCHC fragment, the Inactivity Timer is set.
-If no further SCHC fragment are received and the Inactivity Timer expires, the SCHC fragment receiver aborts the on-going SCHC fragmented packet transmission by transmitting the Receiver-Abort data unit.
+The receiver starts by expecting SCHC Fragments from window 0 and maintains the information regarding which SCHC Fragments it receives.
+After receiving an SCHC Fragment, the Inactivity Timer is set.
+If no further SCHC Fragment are received and the Inactivity Timer expires, the SCHC Fragment receiver aborts the on-going SCHC Fragmented packet transmission by transmitting the Receiver-Abort data unit.

-Any SCHC fragment not belonging to the current window is discarded.
-The actual SCHC fragment number is computed based on the FCN value.
-When an All-0 fragment is received and all SCHC fragments have been received, the receiver updates the expected window value and expects a new window and waits for the next SCHC fragment.
+Any SCHC Fragment not belonging to the current window is discarded.
+The actual SCHC Fragment number is computed based on the FCN value.
+When an All-0 fragment is received and all SCHC Fragments have been received, the receiver updates the expected window value and expects a new window and waits for the next SCHC Fragment.
-If the window value of the next SCHC fragment has not changed, the received SCHC fragment is a retransmission.
-A receiver that has already received an SCHC fragment discard it.
-If all SCHC fragments of a window (that is not the last one) have been received, the receiver does not send an SCHC ACK.
-While the receiver waits for the next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver knows that the last SCHC fragment of the packet has been sent.
-Since the last window is not always full, the MIC will be used to detect if all SCHC fragments of the window have been received.
-A correct MIC check indicates the end of the SCHC fragmented packet transmission.
-An ACK is sent by the SCHC fragment receiver.
-In case of an incorrect MIC, the receiver waits for SCHC fragments belonging to the same window or the expiration of the Inactivity Timer.
+If the window value of the next SCHC Fragment has not changed, the received SCHC Fragment is a retransmission.
+A receiver that has already received an SCHC Fragment discard it.
+If all SCHC Fragments of a window (that is not the last one) have been received, the receiver does not send an SCHC ACK.
+While the receiver waits for the next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver knows that the last SCHC Fragment of the packet has been sent.
+Since the last window is not always full, the MIC will be used to detect if all SCHC Fragments of the window have been received.
+A correct MIC check indicates the end of the SCHC Fragmented packet transmission.
+An ACK is sent by the SCHC Fragment receiver.
+In case of an incorrect MIC, the receiver waits for SCHC Fragments belonging to the same window or the expiration of the Inactivity Timer.
 The latter will lead the receiver to abort the on-going SCHC fragmented packet transmission.

-If after receiving an All-0 fragment the receiver missed some SCHC fragments, the receiver uses an SCHC ACK with the encoded Bitmap to ask the retransmission of the missing fragments and expect to receive SCHC fragments with the actual window.
-While waiting the retransmission an All-0 empty fragment is received, the receiver sends again the SCHC ACK with the encoded Bitmap, if the SCHC fragments received belongs to another window or an All-1 fragment is received, the transmission is aborted by sending a Receiver-Abort fragment.
+If after receiving an All-0 fragment the receiver missed some SCHC Fragments, the receiver uses an SCHC ACK with the encoded Bitmap to ask the retransmission of the missing fragments and expect to receive SCHC Fragments with the actual window.
+While waiting the retransmission an All-0 empty fragment is received, the receiver sends again the SCHC ACK with the encoded Bitmap, if the SCHC Fragments received belongs to another window or an All-1 fragment is received, the transmission is aborted by sending a Receiver-Abort fragment.
 Once it has received all the missing fragments it waits for the next window fragments.